scam-duo/more-info/README.md

 i like birds and cats :)

+dont really have a favorite color but i do like purple/magenta, red, green. grey and blue.

 minecraft has been my favorite game since i was really young like around 4 years old

 i really like playing roblox retrostudio